-- 1. Install according to the manufacturer's instructions.
-Leave the manufacturer's instructions with the customer. - 2.
-Educate the customer about the purpose and features of the alarms including what to do if the alarm sounds.
+1. Install according to the manufacturer's instructions.
+Leave the manufacturer's instructions with the customer.

-- 3. Batteries must be internal, non-replaceable, and have a 10-year manufacturer's warranty. - 4.
-Install a CO alarm (if none are present or existing are non-functional), per NFPA 72: - a.
+- 2. Educate the customer about the purpose and features of the alarms including what to do if the alarm sounds. - 3.
+Batteries must be internal, non-replaceable, and have a 10-year manufacturer's warranty. - 4.
+Install a CO alarm (if none are present, existing are non-functional, or existing are at least 10 years old), per NFPA 72: - a.
 On the ceiling in the same room as permanently installed fuel-burning appliances. - b.
 Centrally located on every habitable level and in every HVAC zone of the building. - c.
 Outside of each separate dwelling unit, within 21 ft of any door to a sleeping room. - d.
 Other locations where required by applicable local code.